MicrosoftDocs/azure-docs/articles/container-apps/containerapp-up.md

 When you use the `up` command to deploy from a local source, it builds the container image, pushes it to a registry, and deploys the container app.
 It creates the registry in Azure Container Registry if you don't provide one.

 The command can build the image with or without a Dockerfile.
-If building without a Dockerfile, there are two requirements:
+If building without a Dockerfile the following languages are supported:

-TODO:  What are the requirements?
+- .NET
+- Node.js
+- PHP
+- Python
+- Ruby
+- Go

 The following example shows how to deploy a container app from local source code.